alimeshkat/hack-to-kotlin/ReadMe.md

 This workshop is here to help you with that.

 While converting a good old Java Spring Boot Rest service to Kotlin, with Lombok, JPA and other populair libraries, you will learn what will be different in Kotlin.
-We will go beyond just converting the code and discuss best practices and pitfalls.
+But this workshop is more than just converting the Java code to Kotlin, we will discuss

+- best practices of using Kotlin,
+- the utilities that you get out-of-the box when using Kotlin
+- pitfalls of converting Java code straight to Kotlin,
+- Kotlin's interoperability with Java
+- and more!

-We will start with converting simple POJO's, and move up to somewhat more complicated and interested parts of the application.
+You will start with converting simple POJO's, and move up to somewhat more complicated and interested parts of the application.
-Where pragmatic modern language that Kotlin can really shine!
+Where pragmatic, modern language that Kotlin can really shine!

+## What this workshop is not

-*Please keep in mind that the goal of this workshop is not to learn Spring Boot modules or Maven, but how to gradually migrate a Java Spring Boot project to Kotlin.
+Please keep in mind that the goal of this workshop is not to explain Spring Boot modules or Maven, but to expand on certain aspects that come in play when gradually migrating a Java Spring Boot project to Kotlin.
 And we are aware that not all Spring offers is covered!
-We want to give you a taste of what is possible and later expend on it based on requests from the community.
-See this as a work in progress and help us improve it.*
+We want to give you a taste of what is possible and later extend it based on requests from the community.
+This workshop is not perfect!
+But with your help we can improve it.

 ---

 ## Project setup

-The project you are going to work on is called `Recipe API`.
+The project you are going to work on is called `Recipe API` and resides in the [recipe-java](recipe-kotlin) module.
-Recipe Api is using Spring Boot and the following modules:
+`Recipe Api` is using the following modules from Spring:

 - Spring Web is used to create the rest endpoints
 - Spring Data is used to handle the database communication and connections